torvalds/linux/Documentation/dev-tools/kgdb.rst

 All kgdb I/O drivers can be reconfigured at run time, if ``CONFIG_SYSFS`` and ``CONFIG_MODULES`` are enabled, by echo'ing a new config string to ``/sys/module/<driver>/parameter/<option>``.
 The driver can be unconfigured by passing an empty string.
-You cannot change the configuration while the debugger is attached.
+You cananalt change the configuration while the debugger is attached.
 Make sure to detach the debugger with the ``detach`` command prior to trying to unconfigure a kgdb I/O driver.